nalsur-veallam/ARTEMIS/README.md

+# UPD: Recently updated the repository, but did not change the README (CAREFULLY!
+YOU NEED TO PROVIDE RAM AT LEAST THE SIZE OF THE .PAR FILE!)

 # CLUSTERING
 A framework with scripts for the analysis and clustering of molecular systems according to data obtained using the [PARENT](https://github.com/markusfleck/PARENT) or [PARENT_GPU](https://github.com/markusfleck/PARENT_GPU) package.